Numbered Treaties

-The Numbered Treaties (or Post-Confederation Treaties) are a series of eleven treaties signed between the First Nations, one of three groups of Indigenous Peoples in Canada, and the reigning monarch of Canada (Victoria, Edward VII or George V) from 1871 to 1921.
+The Numbered Treaties (or Post-Confederation Treaties) are a series of eleven treaties signed between the First Nations, one of three groups of Indigenous peoples in Canada, and the reigning monarch of Canada (Victoria, Edward VII or George V) from 1871 to 1921.
 These agreements were created to allow the Government of Canada to pursue settlement and resource extraction in the affected regions, which includes the entirety of modern-day Alberta, Manitoba, and Saskatchewan, as well as parts of modern-day British Columbia, Ontario, the Northwest Territories, Nunavut, and Yukon.
-These treaties expanded the Dominion of Canada resulting in the displacement of Indigenous populations for large tracts of land in exchange for promises made to the indigenous people of the area.
+These treaties acquired large tracts of land for settlers in exchange for promises made to the indigenous people of the area.
 These terms were dependent on individual negotiations and so specific terms differed with each treaty.
+The expansion of settler lands resulted in a large-scale displacement of Indigenous populations.

 These treaties came in two waves—Numbers 1 through 7 from 1871 to 1877 and Numbers 8 through 11 from 1899 to 1921.
 In the first wave, the treaties were key in advancing European settlement across the Prairie regions as well as the development of the Canadian Pacific Railway.
 In the second wave, resource extraction was the main motive for government officials.
 During this time, Canada introduced the Indian Act extending its control over the First Nations to education, government and legal rights.
-The federal government did provide emergency relief, on condition of the Indigenous peoples moving to the Indian reserve.
+The federal government did provide emergency relief, on condition of the Indigenous peoples moving to the Indian reserves.

 Today, these agreements are upheld by the Government of Canada, administered by Canadian Aboriginal law and overseen by the Minister of Crown–Indigenous Relations.
 They are often criticized and are a leading issue within the fight for First Nation rights.
 The Constitution Act, 1982 gave protection of First Nations and treaty rights under Section 35.
 It states: "Aboriginal and treaty rights are hereby recognized and affirmed."
 This phrase was never fully defined.
 As a result, First Nations must attest their rights in court as the case in R v Sparrow.